mosb/boo/content/blog-posts/Walking.md

 hero: "/images/1ae535f0-19f7-4e2d-b64c-a269a103cbe6.jpeg"

 ---
-They say that the witch lives in the outdoor pool.
-I know better—she lives in its shadows, powers waxing with the season.
-Today, all concrete edges glint in the sharp summer sun, water shining.
+Some say that the outdoor pool is home to a witch.
+I know better—she lives in the pool's shadows, powers waxing with the season.

-Too late, I see my younger brother swim through the diving board's shadow.
+Today, the water shines, the pool's concrete edges glinting in the sharp summer sun.
+Too late, I see my younger brother swim through the diving board’s shadow.
 He climbs out, beaded, still gripped by shadow.
 The summer passes.
-But he is changed.
+But he is different.

 My brother never spoke much.
-Now he doesn't speak at all.
-A phase, mum and dad say.
+Now he doesn’t speak at all.
+Mum worries.
+Dad says that it is a phase.

 Mid-winter, I return to the pool, through a gap in the fence.
 The shadows are dim, blurred, the cold pool empty.
 Except for my brother.
 He is in the water, naked.
-I walk out on the diving board, shivering.
+I climb up on the diving board, shivering.
 He does not look at me.

 I wait for the weak sun to peak.
-Then he speaks.
-After we get home, he starts speaking again; everyone says that they are glad that the phase seems to be over.
+Then I stand, spreading my arms, so my shadow falls on my brother.
+He speaks.
+After we get home, he speaks some more, and then some more.
+Everyone says that they are glad that the phase is over.

 But no-one says anything about my brother now speaking with the voice of the witch.

 ***